Prag8855/aab/frontend/content/guides/ksk-kuenstlersozialkasse.md

 The Künstlersozialkasse (KSK) is a social fund for freelance artists, publicists and art teachers.
 It's funded by the government, and by businesses who hire freelance artists.[^0]

 When you are a KSK member, **they pay half of your [health insurance](/glossary/gesetzliche%20Krankenversicherung), and half of your [public pension insurance](/glossary/gesetzliche%20Krankenversicherung)**.
-Being a member is completely free.
+There is no membership fee.

 ## Why join the KSK?

 **Because it's a really good deal**.
 The Künstlersozialkasse helps you get [public health insurance](/glossary/gesetzliche%20Krankenversicherung) and save for retirement.
-In most cases, it's free.

 ### Advantages